-Subsurface conditions encountered at the test pit and boring locations varied slightly across the site.
-Topsoil and disturbed soils were observed in the upper 1.5 to 3.0 feet at the boring and test pit locations.
-Non-engineered fill extending about 5.0 foot below existing site grades was encountered at boring B-2.
-Natural soils were observed beneath the non-engineered fill and topsoil/disturbed soils to the full depth penetrated, about 6.5 to 51.5 feet below surrounding grades and consisted of silty clay with varying fine to coarse sand content, fine to coarse sandy clay with varying amounts of gravel, clayey silt, clayey fine to coarse sand, weathered bedrock (weathered claystone/siltstone), and occasional mixture of these soils.
+Subsurface conditions encountered at the test pit locations varied slightly across the site.
+Topsoil and disturbed soils were observed in the upper 1.0 foot at test pit locations.
+Natural soils were observed beneath the topsoil/disturbed soils to the full depth penetrated, about 5.5 to 6.0 feet below surrounding grades and consisted of fine to coarse sand with varying silt/clay and fine and coarse gravel content overlying quartzite bedrock.